6 Confirmed Dead, 1 Missing Following Tour Helicopter Crash In Hawaii

 Authorities in Hawaii are expected to resume searching on Saturday for the final person missing after a tour helicopter crash left six dead.

-The helicopter was reported missing on Thursday approximately 30 minutes after it was scheduled to return from a sightseeing flight around Kauai, according to county officials.
+The helicopter was reported missing on Thursday about 30 minutes after it was scheduled to return from a sightseeing flight around Kauai, according to county officials.
 Seven people, including one pilot and six passengers, were on the Safari Helicopter tour.

-County officials released a statement saying that wreckage from the crash was found on Friday in Koke'e State Park and the remains of six people were recovered.
+County officials released a statement saying that wreckage from the crash was found on Friday in Koke'e State Park and that the remains of six people were recovered.

 "We are heartbroken by this tragedy and we continue to ask the public to consider the sensitive nature of this devastating situation," Kauai Mayor Derek Kawakami said in a statement.
 "Our thoughts and prayers are with the families and loved ones of all the victims during this extremely difficult time."

-The search was suspended late Friday due to fog and poor visibility.
+The search was suspended late Friday because of fog and poor visibility.

 "There are no indications of survivors," Kauai Fire Department Battalion Chief Sol Kanoho said at a press conference on Friday.
-"We intend to resume our operations at first light tomorrow, morning weather permitting."
+"We intend to resume our operations at first light tomorrow morning, weather permitting."

-The passengers on the flight were made up of a family of two and a family of four, Kanoho said.
+The passengers on the flight were one family of two and one family of four, Kanoho said.
 Officials have not released any names of the dead, pending notification of next of kin.

 Helicopter tours of Kauai are popular, as they offer many people the opportunity to see the "Garden Island" that includes lush rainforests, mountains and the towering sea cliffs as seen in the Jurassic Park movies.